madhan001/lfmxtractplus/README.md

 ## Installation
 If you already have [Python](http://www.python.org/) on your system you can install the library simply by downloading the distribution, unpack it and install in the usual fashion:

+## Changelog

+ - v1.2
+    - Encapsulate methods inside a class
+    - Added token refreshing for get_playlist()
+    - Optimized imports

+ - v1.1
+    - Added support for outputting logs to a file instead of the console
+    - Fixed progress bars
+    - Move timezone out of config.yaml

+ - v1.0
+    - Initial version

 ```bash
 python setup.py install
 ```